 Most importantly, applying an unscented thick, greasy emollient two or three times daily can help prevent eczema flares.
 Simply moisturizing the skin well can reduce chronic itching and allow the skin to heal.

 You can take steps to avoid irritants in soaps and other cleaning products.
 Try to do the following:

 “I love goat milk soap.
 Best to make sure you know all the ingredients to make sure that there are no triggers in it,” said a MyEczemaTeam member.

 MyEczemaTeam is the social network for people with eczema and their loved ones.
-On MyEczemaTeam, more than 43,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.
+On MyEczemaTeam, more than 46,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.